Welcome back to my Oakville-Milton housing market blog!

 There has been a subsequent increase in inventory (supply).

-3) The 'wild card' is interest rates -- what will BOC do now that that the FED just increased its overnight rate again?
+3) The 'wild card' is interest rates -- what will mortgage lenders do now that BOC has increased its rate?

 "The OECD is concerned about the housing markets in Toronto and Vancouver.
 The OECD thinks Canada’s economy is expanding fast enough for the Bank of Canada to push interest rates higher toward the end of this year, and is hoping higher interest rates could help cool the housing markets in those cities."